ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Group Policies {#policies}

 A node in the group can contact the KDC to retrieve the current group policies, by using the messages defined below.
-The POST handler to the same endpoint used in the exchange is used by the administrator to set up the policies on the KDC, but that is out of the scope of this specification.
+How the policies are set up at the KDC is out of the scope of this specification.

 {{fig-policies}} gives an overview of the exchange described above.